English and Related Literature

 Nick Gill is the department's printer in residence, joining us one day a week to work with students in Thin Ice Press, our onsite letterpress studio.

 Tel: 01904 324569

 Alice Hall is a Lecturer in Contemporary and Global Literature.
-She teaches on modern, contemporary and global literature modules, including third year and MA module options about literature and medicine.
+She teaches on modern, contemporary and global literature modules, including third year and MA module options about British and American literature.
 She is particularly interested in interdisciplinary approaches to literature which explore ideas about health, illness, disability, and cultural representations of the body.

 Tel: 01904 323363